-Sometimes you might find it necessary to take a water filter with you on the go – maybe you’re camping, backpacking or planning some other grand adventure that may put you in situations that require immediate and/or personal water filtration.
+At times, you might find it necessary to take a water filter with you on the go.
+Whether you’re camping, backpacking or planning some other grand adventure, you might find yourself in a situation that requires immediate and/or personal water filtration.
 In those cases, filtered water bottles are a great choice, helping you guarantee the same water quality level you’d expect from your home water filter.

 The efficacy of these bottles can cover a wide range; many are designed to work with already-treated water and are simply designed to remove chlorine and/or improve taste and odor issues.
-But – as you’ll discover in this Best Filtered Water Bottle article, other options are available for those who enjoy adventure, whether that means drinking from natural water sources on a long hike or visiting parts of the world where potable water is neither accessible nor reliable.
+That being said, as you’ll discover in this Best Filtered Water Bottle article, other options are available for those who enjoy adventure, whether that means drinking from natural water sources on a long hike or visiting parts of the world where potable water is neither accessible nor reliable.

 Whatever your needs, the variety of models on the market virtually guarantees that you can find something well-suited to your lifestyle and preference.
-In recent years, many well-known companies have launched personal filtered water bottles, so you have many options to choose from.
+In recent years, many well-known companies have launched personal filtered water bottles, so there are numerous options to choose from.

 Now let’s take a closer look at some of our favorites, organized in the below filtered water bottle reviews – we’ve collected a few that represent a variety of choices so you can get a head start on your research.